DragonBlame/tpf-dragons-edition/WABBAJACK.md

 ---

 Then remember to turn the _Depth of Field_ slider all the way down in the in-game settings _Display_ section.
-Then you can continue with MCM configurations below.
+Then you can continue with MCM
+(Mod Configuration Menus) below.

 * **Diziet’s Auto Outfits** - In configuration settings, check the option to unset all hotkeys for this mod.
 The mod's main functionality doesn't even need them and it allows us to use them for different mods.
-* **End Times** - This mod makes us not decline the main quest of Skyrim for all time.
-Especially considering the fact that is it tied to some of the added quest mods and that is not immersive to catch butterflies instead of saving the world, I think it is a very good addition.
+* **End Times** - This mod makes us not decline the main quest of Skyrim for all time by making the game end if we don't beat the main boss of the main quest of the game on time.
+Especially considering the fact that some added quest mods are tied to the main quest and that is not immersive to catch butterflies instead of saving the world, I think it is a very good addition.
 Lock the slider to not be tempted to change the final date all time.
 One in-game year (approximately **18 real life days**) is good enough (and even feels right somehow) as a default setting to do many other things in between saving the world for the first time.
 And don't worry - **the game won't end if you kill Alduin**.
-Also disable the spell and countdown as those are pretty annoying.
+Also disable the spell and countdown as those are pretty annoying (and waste resources).
 You can always enter into MCM again to see how much time you have left.
 **Be warned that this is active even if you don't change things anyhow.**
 * **Smart NPC Potions** - Standard potion drops aren’t affected, so set an option to drop this mod’s potions to 0%.
 Change the chance of NPCs